 Yes!
 You can register for swim lessons online

-Levels 4 – 6 require an evaluation prior to registration.
-Registration will need to take place in person at a branch.
+All Swim Stroke lessons require an evaluation prior to registration.
+You can set up your swimmer’s evaluation with the Aquatic director at your branch.
 Registration is available online after their evaluation is added to their record.

 Do you prorate lessons if we start mid-session?

-We do not prorate lessons if you start in the middle of the month.
+We do not prorate lessons if you start in the middle of the semester.

 Can you swim in the pool before/after my child’s lesson?